hoavt/dev/docs/getting_started.rst

           If the error still occurs, you have to uninstall and re-install ``virtualbox``, then ``vagrant`` to fix this error.

+        - If you ``$ vagrant up`` but cannot start the VirtualBox, please find "VBoxUSBMon.inf" and "VBoxDrv.inf" in your installation directory then re-install it to fix the issue.
+The VirtualBox has an installation issue which was reported `here <https://www.virtualbox.org/ticket/4140>`_

-2. Use the ``$ vagrant ssh`` command to access the virtual machine you have just provisioned.
+2. Open another ``Cygwin Terminal`` window **as administrator**, and use the ``$ vagrant ssh`` command to access the virtual machine you have just  provisioned.

+    ..  code-block:: bash

+      $ cd teracy-dev
+      $ vagrant ssh

   You should see the following similar messages:

    .. code-block:: bash